 A home caregiver is responsible for providing their client, supervisory nurse, and family with documentation of the services being provided.
 They also alert the supervisory nurse and the family of potential shifts in the health or mental behavior of the patient for review.

 A health aide provides physical assistance for activities of daily living, meaning they can offer a patient hands-on assistance where a companion cannot.
 There are state certification training requirements that must be met in order to perform these duties.

-United Pledge Home Health provides high-level and skilled nursing care.
+Unified Pledge Home Health provides high-level and In-Home Nurse Care.
 The type of nursing care required depends on a person's needs.
 In collaboration with a doctor’s prescription, a registered nurse sets up a plan of care.
 Nursing care may include post-surgical recovery assistance, wound dressing, ostomy care, intravenous therapy, medicine administration, monitoring the general health of the patient, pain management, patient and family education and training, cardiac care, and respiratory care.

 Long-Term Care encompasses a broad range of medical and non-medical services that are designed to assist someone in maintaining an acceptable level of independence while addressing their personal and health care needs.
 Statistics show that close to 70% of all the seniors over the age of 65 experience the need for long-term care services at some point of time post retirement.
 United Pledge Home Health has long-standing expertise in creating a customized plan for long-term care to help your loved one meet their specific goals.

 Whether you or an elderly family member needs basic support, or you are looking for skilled nursing care at home, choosing the right type of service is the key to remaining independent as well as meeting mental and physical health goals.